verida/notification-server/README.md

 ### Configuration

+- Copy `sample.env` to `.env` and replace the sample values with real values.
+- You will need `verida-vault-fb-key.json` in the root directory.
+A copy of this file exists in BitWarden (name = "Notification Server verida-vault-fb-key.json")
+- For deployment, `.env.prod.json` must exist.
+See Deployment section below.

 Open `.env` to specify the CouchDB database connection details, Firebase credentials path and other useful options

 ### Starting